The meddling by Dzokoto and cohorts in Keta must stop now

-The NDC constitution and the rules of engagement regarding parlimentary primaries is pretty clear on who is qualified to run.
-And the Vetting Committee in its sitting in Dzodze on 6th April 2023 passed Emmanuel Kojo Jones-Mensah as having satisfied the constitutional provisions and the guidelines for the election.
+The NDC constitution and the rules of engagement regarding parliamentary primaries is pretty clear on who is qualified to run.
+And the Vetting Committee in its sitting in Dzodze on April 6, 2023 passed Emmanuel Kojo Jones-Mensah as having satisfied the constitutional provisions and the guidelines for the election.

-In actual fact, the very important constitutional provision reproduced as regulations 7:2 of the guidelines for electing parliamentary candidate stupilates that:

 The rules are clear; it is only aspirants who are dissatisfied with the outcome of their vetting that have the right to appeal the vetting Committee's decision.